Preventing Illegal Working in Northern IrelandPosted in : Back to Basics on 30 April 2019

-In the second instalment of our new video series in partnership with A&L Goodbody, Rob Tubman, Solicitor in A&L Goodbody's Employment and Incentives team, Belfast, discusses the legal requirements for employers to conduct ‘Right to Work’ checks for all potential workers to avoid any breaches of immigration legislation and prevent illegal working.
+In the second instalment of our new series in partnership with A&L Goodbody, the Employment and Incentives team at A&L Goodbody, Belfast, discuss the legal requirements for employers to conduct ‘Right to Work’ checks for all potential workers to avoid any breaches of immigration legislation and prevent illegal working.

 In this video he sets out three simple steps that employers should follow to promote legal working and also touches on the EU settlement scheme outlining how employers can support those workers who wish to remain in the Northern Ireland.